kirubarajan/keplet/README.md

 # Keplet CLI
 A command line tool for managing machine learning projects and their associated resources.
-Keplet allows you to create new machine learning projects that scaffold commonly needed structure.
-As a result, publishing reproducable models and deploying pre-trained models
+Keplet allows developers to create new machine learning projects that scaffold commonly needed structure.
+As a result, Keplet makes it easier to publish reproducable models and deploy pre-trained models.
+Keplet is a non-intrusive CLI overlay, allowing developers to develop and define models without whatever framework/architecture they choose.

+## Example
-For example, running: `keplet create chatbot --framework torch` will create a virtual environment (with PyTorch pre-installed) and scaffold:
+Running: `keplet create chatbot --framework torch` will create a virtual environment (with PyTorch pre-installed) and scaffold:

     chatbot/
     ├── kep.json                 # Model/dataset definition and  misc. metadata